Meet Emma Donovan, MA, LPC, LCPC

 The unalome begins at the center of a spiral to indicate the origin of life and the “programming” we receive from our upbringing.
 Then, it shows the twists and turns of life, which symbolize our wandering, missteps, unlearning, and new learning as we create our own lives by gaining awareness and deciding who we want to be.

-Eventually, the path begins to straighten out from the loops, showing how we get closer and closer to the self-actualized people we are called to be, until we reach the dot, which symbolizes enlightenment, the end of life, or the completion of the journey.
+Eventually, the path begins to straighten out from the loops, showing how we get closer and closer to the whole, integrated people we are capable of being, until we reach the dot, which symbolizes enlightenment, the end of life, or the completion of the journey.
 The classic symbol points only one way, but my graphic designer designed this unalome to point 4 ways, to symbolize the many directions our lives may take.

-This symbol is the perfect depiction of what I hope to offer others with my work.
+This symbol depicts what I hope to offer others with my work.
 To me, the paths of healing, personal growth, and spirituality are one and the same.
 I believe the world is a school.
 Everything is meant for our learning (or unlearning).
 And the obstacle is the way.
-By working through our unhealed wounds, burdens, patterns of behavior, layers of protection, and unhelpful ways of being and transforming them, we are walking the path.
+By working through our unhealed wounds, burdens, patterns of behavior, layers of protection, and unhelpful ways of being and transforming them, we are walking the spiritual path.